 - Speakers cannot promote their own products, books, or businesses, or those of a company which employs them.
 Talks can only feature technology, product demos, or books that inform an idea presented in a talk.

-- Every talk's content must be in compliance with copyright law.
+- The content of every talk must be in compliance with copyright law.